• Skip to primary navigation

 Contrary to what my posts on Maple-Vanilla Granola and Banana Muffins appear to reveal, I am usually a savory breakfast person.

-But, every Sunday, I go to town making these babies or vegan blender pancakes.
+But, every Sunday, I go to town to make these babies or vegan blender pancakes.
 I used to be a breakfast chef at my day job, so it is such a joy to make breakfast for my family on my day off.
 It's become a weekend tradition.

 Jump to: